Long Life, Happiness & Prosperity

-Long Life, Happiness & Prosperity is a 2002 Canadian comedy-drama film directed by Mina Shum and co-written with Dennis Foon.
+Long Life, Happiness & Prosperity is a 2002 Canadian comedy-drama film directed by Mina Shum and written by Shum and Dennis Foon.
 The film stars Valerie Tian as a 12-year-old girl attempting to fix her single mother's (Sandra Oh) financial and romantic situation through the usage of taoist magic.
 Three stories of unrelated people connect as a result of her charms.
 The movie was produced by Shaftesbury Film Inc. and Massey Productions Ltd. in association with Chum Television.
 The film was filmed in Vancouver, Canada.